vitordeoliveira/blog/blogpost/how_use_axum_askama_htmx.md

 ---

 # How use axum + askama + htmx?
-Ok, I already have a post explaning [What is and Why use these tools]().
+Ok, I already have a post explaining [What is and Why to use these tools]().

-Now here is the place where the children cry and the mom don't see (brazilian expression)
+Now here is the place where the children cry and the mom doesn't see (Brazilian expression)

 [Github final code](https://github.com/vitordeoliveira/blog_how_use_axum_askama_htmx/tree/main)

-lets start from beggining
+let's start from the beginning

 Init the new project
 ```bash